WoltLab/docs.woltlab.com/docs/migration/wsc61/quotes.md

         // …

-        // Save the used quotes so that they're deleted on the client with the next request MessageQuoteManager::getInstance()->saved();
+        // Save the used quotes so that they're deleted on the client with the next request.
+        MessageQuoteManager::getInstance()->saved();
     }
 }